GlobetrotterG/mega-man-memory-game/README.md

 * User Story 1: As a user, I want to play a game that is fun, colourful, interactive and conceptual.

     * Plan
-      I want to create a game that was inspired by the Capcom game called "Mega Man," and decided to choose 6 characters from Mega Man's 1-5.
+      I want to create a Memory Card game that is inspired by the Capcom game called "Mega Man," and decided to choose 6 characters from Mega Man's 1-5.
 Every Mega Man game has elements of colours, and this is visible with the overall theme of the game, from the charcters to text choice to synopsis of the 5 games.
-It was a very difficult decision choosing characters of these games, as I personally find every one of them interesting.
-I
+I wanted a concept that felt like you are in the world of Mega Man.

     * Implementation
-      After carefully selecting the characters for this game, I made sure that they were colourful, and appealing to the user, that catches their attention.
+      After carefully selecting the characters for this game, I made sure that they were colourful, and appealing to the user.
+Something that catches their attention.
 I selected my favourite for every part of the 5 Mega Man games.
 I also made sure that Mega Man himself was included as a character.
+The characters chosen were colourful.
+I made sure that the choice of background music and sound effects will make it interactive and fun for the user.
+In addition, a Mega Man cursor was added to the game to add an element of fun to it.
     * Test
+      I coded all the cards to include the 6 characters.
+Coded the audio music on JS, and decided to style the character cards that when cards match, it dances.
+Added the cursor link in CSS.

     * Result
+      The outcome turned out the way I wanted it to be.
+The characters were pleasing to the eyes, the background music when the game starts made the game upbeat and fun.
+The music that you hear when you win or lose, or even when you pick a card or match has that proper retro video game that sounds fun and catchy.
+They mini Mega Man cursor made the game even more fun and interactive.

     * Verdict

-* User Story 2: As a user, I want to play an interesting game that I can as my daily dose of brainpower.

-    * Plan

-    * Implementation

-    * Test

-    * Result

-    * Verdict
+       The test has passed and meets user expectations.

-* User Story 3: As a user, I want to play a game that provides me instructions on how to play it.
+* User Story 2: As a user, I want to play a game that provides me instructions on how to play it.

     * Plan
       I want the user to see an instruction on how to play the game before they started the game.
 My plan was to create a separate page for the user to read the instruction on how to play the game.